Gaelchultúr offers a range of courses throughout the year. Click on a course title below to find out more about that course.

 The course is suitable for those who have studied Irish at school, perhaps a good number of years ago, who understand a great deal of the language, but have had few opportunities to use it in recent years.
 Although the emphasis is on developing speaking and listening skills, students also have the opportunity to read and write the language.
 Grammar is taught in context, as it is required.

-Participants will also have access to an online course on Gaelchultúr’s e-learning website, ranganna.com, as soon as they register.
+Participants will also have access to an online course on Gaelchultúr’s e-learning website, ranganna.com.
 Click here to try that course for free.

-The spring course will commence the week beginning 6 February 2017 and classes will be available in Dublin, in Cork and in Carlow.
+The spring course will commence the week beginning 4 February 2019 and classes will be available in Dublin and in Carlow.
 Participants will attend one class per week, between 7.00 – 9.00 p.m., for ten weeks.

 These part-time programmes, the first of their kind, will help public sector employees communicate more effectively through Irish and add to their spoken language skills.
 The courses will give the employees an opportunity to learn specialised language pertaining to their work and to gain a recognised qualification at the same time.